Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Experiments and Validation

 The results of different types of estimated \acsp{ci} for all experiments are shown in Figures~\ref{fig:real-data-CI-emp-coverage} and~\ref{fig:real-data-CI-avg-length}.
-As there is no systematic and remarkable difference between the estimated \acsp{ci} for the accuracy rate in the classification tasks (Simpsons characters, CIFAR10) and the RMSE in the regression task (superconductors), all use cases were aggregated into one plot.
+As there is no systematic and remarkable difference between the realized values for evaluation criteria of the estimated \acsp{ci} for the accuracy rate in the classification tasks (Simpsons characters, CIFAR10) and the RMSE in the regression task (superconductors), all use cases were aggregated into one plot.
 That means, every single boxplot in Figures~\ref{fig:real-data-CI-emp-coverage}, \ref{fig:real-data-CI-avg-length} comprises a total of 42 experiments.
-The basic information remains the same as in Figures~\ref{fig:simulation-emp-coverage} and \ref{fig:simulation-avg-length}, but the single points (different distributions of 42 experiments) are aggregated by a boxplot.
-Shortly speaking, the basic observations from the simulation cases (see Figures~\ref{fig:simulation-emp-coverage}, \ref{fig:simulation-avg-length}) remain more or less the same in the real data use cases and this evaluation refers mainly to the new aspects.

 Figure~\ref{fig:real-data-CI-emp-coverage} shows the overall comparison of the empirical confidence level with the theoretical confidence level, represented by the red dashed line in each subplot.
-A certain type of \ac{ci} (represented by color) performs well, if the corresponding boxplot is mainly located near the red dashed line.
-Remember that not all types of \acsp{ci} are valid for every combination of quantile level, confidence level, and sample size.
-This aspect of minimum sample size requirements was discussed in Sections~\ref{sec:non-parametric-asymptotic} and~\ref{sec:non-parametric-exact-CI} (esp. see Tables~\ref{table:min-sample-size-np-asymptotic-CI}, \ref{table:min-sample-size-exact-CI}) and in the simulation part above.

-Considering the normalized average length of the estimated \acsp{ci} in Figure~\ref{fig:real-data-CI-avg-length}, again, give a comparable conclusion as already for the simulation cases.
-Remember that a shorter \ac{ci} is preferred as long as the desired confidence level is maintained.
-Again, as reference point there is chosen the median of the mean \acsp{ci} (represented by black dashed line).
-Note that, due to very stable estimates of the mean, esp.\ the boxplots for the mean are hard to recognize.
-In comparison to the simulation cases, there are fewer extreme values regarding the average length of the \ac{ci}.
-This is likely due to the empirical distributions not being heavily skewed (see remarks to normality property below).
-Furthermore, while extrapolating using the semiparametric bootstrap, no implausible interval boundaries were estimated.
-This is simply caused by the empirical distributions being sufficiently distant from the natural limits of the \ac{tmoi} (e.g.~zero or one).
+The empirical confidence level illustrates the frequentist interpretation of a \ac{ci}, meaning that the proportion of estimated intervals covering the true value of the quantity of interest should be close to the theoretical confidence level.
+This interpretation reflects the overall success rate, yet it remains impossible to identify which specific intervals include the true value.